Simoncello98/Frontend_CM/README.md

+# Project setup
+1. Execute all deploy steps of AWS Backend
+2. Configure your AWS informations in main.ts file
+3. test the ui locally with :>  ng serve

 # How to test with k8s backend:
 1. go to main.ts and set the flag "k8s = true" (row 11).